springernature/vpat/nature.md

 <td>
 The pages of this product generally use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
 <br><br>
-In some cases, ARIA attributes have been omitted where they are required when support for a standard HTML5 feature is poor (e.g. in the "for individuals/post docs/students" disclosure area on subscription pages.
+In some cases, ARIA attributes have been omitted where they are required when client user agent support for a standard HTML5 feature is poor (e.g. in the "for individuals/post docs/students" disclosure area on subscription pages).
 In other cases ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
 <br><br>
 The "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading, and both links and images exist with no accessible name.
 Additionally, when a screenreader user activates a link on the left hand menu of the Privacy Preference Centre, they are not made aware that the content on the right has updated.
 We have reported these problems to the vendor.
 <br><br>